Take your pick: adrenaline packed or slow and contemplative?

 The trail of the Sentier des Cimes is located in the Franceville sector, in the North-West part of the Parc national du Mont-Mégantic.
 What makes this trail unique is that you’ll hike along a spectacular rocky ridge from the Franceville sector of the park all the way to the Pic de l’Aurore.
 With an altitude of 835 metres, it offers one of the most astonishing points of view in the Eastern Townships, from which you can spot the Mont-Mégantic Observatory and the highest peak of the Parc national du Mont-Mégantic.

-Accessible by car or by hiking trails, the observatory is set on top of Mont-Mégantic.
+Accessible only by hiking trails in winter, the observatory is set on top of Mont-Mégantic.
 It was inaugurated in 1978 and its telescope has a 1.6 m mirror; the observatory also uses many other high-precision tools.
-During the day, the observatory welcomes visitors and offers an interesting tour.

 The Sentiers des Crêtes at the Mont-Orford National Park connects the Lake Stukely sector campground to the top of Mont-Orford.
 Along the way, you will come across several magnificent views of the region, including Pic de la Roche Fendue and Pic de l'Ours.
 Enjoy hiking and admire Lake Stukely in all its splendors.